tlapinsk/byte-data-insights/README.md

 Data holds raw items purchased data provided for this project and "fake" product data used to exemplify how a second table could improve the quality of the original insights.

-This README file describes how to best preview the project and run the notebooks.
+This README file serves as a project write-up, details my thought process, and potential improvements in a Production setting.

 The Assignment
 ---